Trauma Center (video game series): Development

 The original Trauma Center was created by Atlus staff member Katsura Hashino, who acted as producer.
 Beginning production in 2004, the team wanted to recreate the surgical simulation gameplay of PC titles for the DS, since its controls and hardware were more capable compared to others of the time.
-Many of the staff were veterans of Atlus's role-playing game Megami Tensei, making production challenging due to the team's inexperience.
-Following the success of Under the Knife, Hashino formed some of the team into a dedicated team to work on the series.
+Many of the staff were veterans of Atlus's role-playing game Megami Tensei; their background in role-playing game development made the shift in genre challenging for them.
+Following the success of Under the Knife, Hashino brought some of the game's staff into a dedicated team to work on the series.
 They were internally known as "CaduceTeam", made up of what director Daisuke Kanada described as Atlus's most enthusiastic gamers.
 Kanada has worked on multiple Megami Tensei titles and collaborated with Hashino on several games since Maken X in 1999; Second Opinion was his debut as a director.
 Production of Second Opinion began in January 2006.

-Recurring staff included Daisuke Kanada as director, artist Masayuki Doi, who replaced original artist Maguro Ikehata from Second Opinion onward, programmer Takaaki Ikeda, and scenario writer Shogo Isogai, who worked on Under the Knife, Second Opinion and New Blood.
+Recurring staff included Daisuke Kanada as director, programmer Takaaki Ikeda, and scenario writer Shogo Isogai, who worked on Under the Knife, Second Opinion and New Blood.
 Under the Knife was directed by Kazuya Niinou, who was later lead designer on the original Etrian Odyssey for Atlus, and would later work on titles for Imageepoch and Square Enix.
 MediaVision helped with production on New Blood, while Vanguard developed Under the Knife 2 under Atlus's supervision.
 Trauma Team began development in 2007, beginning as being similar to previous entries in the series before expanding into its current form, covering multiple medical professions.
+Nintendo acted as the series publisher in Europe and Australia.

+The artwork was originally created by Maguro Ikehata, whose work was described as "very anime-styled".
+The surgery scenes were originally going to be very stylised, but the team eventually settled on a style which balanced realistic and cartoon graphics.
+From Second Opinion onwards, the characters were designed by Masayuki Doi.
+His goal with Second Opinion was to make the character designs more realistic, and his work on New Blood reflected input from Atlus USA for men and women in the cast to be in equal positions of importance.
+Doi and other artists for Trauma Team described the character and art design as having increased variety to reflect the different player characters' professions.
+During an interview regarding Shin Megami Tensei IV (2013), Doi stated his wish to work on another series entry, but was committed to working on the Megami Tensei series.